memfault/interrupt/_drafts/memfault-matter.md

 matter <https://csa-iot.org/all-solutions/matter/> is an interoperability standard for the IoT from the [connectivity standards alliance (csa)](https://csa-iot.org) previously known as the zigbeeAlliance.
 The matter standard is implemented in the open-source reference implementation in the [GitHub project-chip repository](https://github.com/project-chip/connectedhomeip/). matter currently uses UDP on top of IP(v6) and can run on top of different lower layers: Ethernet, WiFi, Thread/802.15.4.
 [Thread](https://www.threadgroup.org/) is a low-power IPv6 connectivity standard.
 Its reference implementation is available in the [openThread Github repository](https://github.com/openthread/openthread).
 The matter SDK as well as the openThread SDK are also available bundled in the [Nordic Connect SDK](https://developer.nordicsemi.com/nRF_Connect_SDK/).

+<!--

+TODO: more on matter and Thread.....

+-->

 The Tridonic products are based on Thread/802.15.4.
 Thus I'll focus on UDP, IPv6, and Thread in the following.

-<!--
-Thus I did a few changes, changing sockaddr_in to _in6 and so on.
-Tied your UDP MCU SDK sample code into the matter / nRF example.
-And modified the UDP relay for v6.

-Right now; I’ve hard-coded the UDP relays address, but on my list to change that to either a specific multicast address, a Thread SRP service’s address, or simply the Thread BR.
-Possibly, this could be done together with the Nordic matter/Thread guys.

-However, that would still need the relay on the customer premise, where we do not have control of the BR / network.
-Unless a memfault relay service would be included in Thread BRs or whether there would be an official Memfault UDP server.
-Right now, MemfaultForMatter would only help in our development builds in our test network.
--->

 ## Methods to connect a matter/Thread device to Memfault